 For Chaz and Cindy Hunter, opening a prepaid plan seemed to be the best choice for them and their son Cullen.
 In fact, they were one of the first families to invest in Virginia’s prePAID plan.
 Using that prepaid plan, Cullen, now a freshman at George Mason University in Fairfax, VA, will graduate nearly debt-free.

 When Cullen was born in 1996, his grandparents opened up a Virginia529 fund and contributed to it for the first year.
-After that first year, the Hunters took over the account and deducted around $160 a month from their income, which automatically deposited into the account.
+After that first year, the Hunters took over the account and deducted around $160 a month from their income, which was automatically deposited into the account.
 Eventually, all the savings were rolled into a Virginia prePAID account.

 Many of Chaz’s friends, who invested their children’s college savings in the stock market, lost much of it – up to 80 percent – during the crash of 2008.